Tarakhel (tribe)

-The Tarakhels, (Pashto: تره خیل), are a Pashtun sub-tribe of the Ghiljis mainly found in the Deh Sabz district of Kabul and Laghman but also in parts of northern Afghanistan, such as Baghlan and Samangan.
-They can trace their origins back to Nomadic Kochis from Zabul.
+They are mainly found in the Deh Sabz district of Kabul and Laghman but also in parts of northern Afghanistan, such as Baghlan and Samangan.

 History

-The Tarakhel Pashtuns are originally nomadic Kuchis from Zabul, even today there are still nomadic Tarakhels in Deh Sabz.
+The Tarakhel Pashtuns are originally nomadic Kuchis, even today there are still nomadic Tarakhels in Deh Sabz.
 Before becoming sedentary they were pending between Arghandab in Zabul and Deh Sabz in northeastern Kabul.
 It was during the Mughal period when Kabul's importance in the region was rapidly increasing, in that period a big chunk of the Tarakhels settled in the province of Kabul and became sedentary.
 They have participated in the expeditions of Shah Mahmud Hotaki towards Persia, when he first besieged and after captured Isfahan from Sultan Husayn.
 The settling in northern Afghanistan likely happened during Abdur Rahman Khans reign.

+According to Local elders of Tarakhel, the founding father of Tarakhel was a swordsman and kingsman named 'Pacha Baba' (پاچا بابا) who fought alongside the founding father of modern day Afghanistan, Ahmad Shah Durrani, in many battles and he was gifted and honoured with the sword of the Ahmad Shah Durrani, by the King himself, thus comes the name 'Torakhel' the clan of the swordsmen.
+The current tribe of Tarakhel in Kabul is further divided into many sub-tribes, one of the major tribe which is a direct descendent of 'Pacha Baba' and are known as PachaaKhel (Pashto: پاچاخیل).
+With time, other sub-tribes form different regions settled in today's tarakhel in Deh Sabz District district of Kabul.
+The people of Tarakhel, are traced back to the Ghilji confederacy of the Pashtun people.